Los de Abajo: Criticism

 From the beginning the group have been criticised for the being violent.
 The press have been very critical and claim that the barras bravas are the reason for the lack of fans at matches.
 They have been also been involved in scuffles with the police.

-Los de Abajo is the only supporters groups that has registered members.
-Normally, those involved in violence are the same registered members and are considered to be outsiders of the "barra" that just go to the stadiums to cause conflict.
+Attendants to football matches, according to the Chilean law, must be registered on the "Registro de Hinchas" ("Football Fans Register) Usually, those involved in violence are members using other people's ID's to "trick the system", since many, who supports other teams too, as members of "Garra Blanca", have been banned to enter any match.
+Many regular supporters of the Team considered them to be outsiders of the "barra" that just go to the stadiums to cause conflict.

 Social and political activism

 Los de Abajo are well known for their left-wing ideas.
-They were born in the Pinochet dictatorship, and the majority of the Universidad de Chile fans were known for their opposition at the dictatorship.
-On the other hand, Pinochet was honorary president of the archrival Colo-Colo, and many universidad fans think that he helped on the building of the stadium with government funds, though they have no proof of this and actually that was only a presidential campaign promise.
-So for every game played in the Colo-Colo field they like to destroy the "Pinochet Stadium", as they call it.
+As a "Barra Brava", they were born in the Pinochet dictatorship, and the majority of the Universidad de Chile fans were known for their opposition at the dictatorship.
+On the other hand, Pinochet was honorary president of the archrival Colo-Colo, and many universidad fans think that he helped on the building of the stadium with government funds, though they have no proof of this, yet Pinochet during his dictatorship stole many State funds to himself, so it's not a far fetched claim.

-The group is mainly formed by working-class men, lower-class teens, and students.
+The group is mainly formed by working-class men and women, lower-class teens, and students.
 Los de Abajo make several charity events, and recreational activities.
 Also, in 1999 they opened the "Escuela Libre Los de Abajo", a free school for teens of low-class and people that didn't finish their basic grades.
 In 2006 they also open a free pre-university, so the students can study to achieve the university aptitude exam.

 Politically, in 2003, they were one of the founding organizations of the Juntos Podemos Más, a left-wing coalition that includes the Communist Party of Chile and several others organizations.
 They had one candidate to deputy on the 2005 parliamentary election.